Sim-to-Lab-to-Real: Safe Reinforcement Learning with Shielding and Generalization Guarantees: Experiments

+\textbf{Sensitivity analysis: the probability of sampling actions from the backup policy ($\backupProb$) and the probability of activating shielding ($\shieldProb$).} One of the main contributions of our work is the effective joint training of both performance and back agents (realized in Sim training).
+The two parameters, $\backupProb$ and $\shieldProb$, directly affect the exploration in Sim training.
+With high $\rho$ or high $\epsilon$, the RL agent basically only explores conservatively within a small safe region.
+However, in the beginning of the training, we should allow the RL agent to collect diverse state-action pairs.
+On the other hand, we also gradually anneal $\backupProb \rightarrow 0$ and $\shieldProb \rightarrow 1$ since we want the performance policy to be aware of the backup policy.
+In other words, the performance policy is effectively in \textit{shielded environments} towards end of Sim training.
 Fig.~\ref{fig:scheduling} shows the Sim training progress under different $\backupProb$ and $\shieldProb$ scheduling.
 With constant $\backupProb=0$ or $\shieldProb=0$, the number of safety violations is much higher than that with both parameters annealing.
 Even worse, $\shieldProb=0$ results in the number of safety violations increase at constant speed and the training success fluctuates significantly.
 On the other hand, with $\backupProb=1$ or $\shieldProb=1$, the number of safety violations is only half as that with both parameters annealing.
 However, this is at the expense of exploration and leads to worse success rate in deployment.
 In Vanilla-Env $\backupProb=1$ leads to very poor training success.
 Although in Vanilla-Env $\shieldProb=1$ does not have significant effect on training success, in the Advanced-Env, insufficient exploration hinders training progress.
-Also note that Sim training is not safety-critical and we do not aim to reduce safety violations then.
+Also note that Sim training is not safety-critical and we do not aim to reduce safety violations then.\\